A Step-By-Step Guide To Setting Goals With Your Child

-— even for kids!
 Many kids have dreams and ideas on what they want to accomplish, but it can be hard to remember with so many other activities going on.
 That’s why creating a goals list with your child is a great way to keep their goals in mind and work towards achieving them.

 Why create a list of goals with your child for the year?

 Creating lists in general allows for better structure, accountability, and productivity, regardless of the topic.
 That’s why for kids to turn their goals into a reality, it helps to have a list in one place to plan and serve as a reminder.
-To create a list, we put together this step-by-step guide on how to help your child set goals for the year .
+To create a list, we put together this step-by-step guide on how to help your child set goals.

 1. Have a discussion as a family to learn more about your child’s ideas.